BrkCoder/ngrx-todo-list/README.md

-# NgrxTodoList
+# Ngrx-todo-list

+This project logic is based on [ngrx4/store library](https://github.com/ngrx/platform)

+This project was design base on [angular material design library](https://material.angular.io/)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.4.
-This project was design base on [angular material design library](https://material.angular.io/)

 ## Development server